jburnford/HGISlab_USASK/ProgrammingHistorianNLTKdraft.md

-The pos\_tag function adds part of speech tags to 801 word tokens.
+The pos\_tag function adds part of speech tags to word tokens (i.e. is the word a noun, verb, adjective etc).
 This is a slow, computationally intensive, task, so we can limited to a small sample.
-This is an important step in an NLP pipeline, as more complicated tasks, such as Named Entity Recognition reply on part of speech tags.
-We could also explore the most frequently used verbs or nouns in this text with a little more coding.
+This is an important step in an NLP pipeline, as more complicated tasks reply on part of speech tags.
+For example, we can add Named Entity tags to the part of speech tags.

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
->>>nltk.pos_tag(tokens[200:1000])
+>>>tagged= nltk.pos_tag(tokens[8000:10000])
+>>>namedentities = nltk.ne_chunk(tagged)
+>>>namedentities
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

+Skim through the results and try to find some Orangizations, People and Places.
+The NLTK book provides a method for extracting relationships out of this tagged data, so you can identify organizations linked to places in the text.
+Marx’s *Capital* is not the best test material for this tool.

-This regular expression searches through the text and provides us with the words found before the word man in the text:
+This regular expression provide a wide range of methods to search through the text.
+This example finds all the words found before the word man in the text:

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 >>>text.findall(r" (<.*>) <man>")